 Some Workgroup Participants believed there would be some distortion in charges between contract prices and “new” capacity prices as a result of netting-off allowed revenue for existing contracts.
 It was noted that the TAR NC does not cover how to treat existing contracts within the RPM.
 Consideration needs to be given to the interaction between under recovery of costs and the revenue recovery approach.

-Some Workgroup Participants believed there was a need for a mechanism to allow more equitable revenue recovery via the revenue recovery charges.

-Move Revenue Recovery to after FCC:

 Forecasted Contracted Capacity

 For the avoidance of doubt, Forecasted Contracted Capacity is the same as Forecast Contracted Capacity; please note the latter is used in Legal Text drafting.